juban/craft-newsletter/README.md

 1. Install with composer via `composer require simplonprod/craftcms-newsletter` from your project directory.
 2. Install the plugin in the Craft Control Panel under Settings → Plugins, or from the command line via `./craft install/plugin newsletter`.
 3. Select and configure the service under Settings → Newsletter

+## Service configuration

+### Mailjet

+Provide an API Key and API Secret from your [Mailjet account informations](https://app.mailjet.com/account) in the REST API keys section.

+You can also provide a [contact list ID](https://app.mailjet.com/contacts) in order to subscribe the enduser to a specific one.
+> If no list ID is provided, user will only be created as a contact.

+### Sendinblue

+Provide an API Key from your [Sendinblue account](https://account.sendinblue.com/advanced/api).

+You can also provide a [contact list ID](https://my.sendinblue.com/lists) in order to subscribe the enduser to a specific one.
+> If no list ID is provided, user will only be created as a contact.

 ## Front-end forms